Village and Corridor Planning: Fernwood, North Park and Hillside-Quadra

 • Hello - thanks for all of this!
 Where can I find the recordings of the "Ask a Planner" sessions?
 I was told we would be able to watch the recordings after, but I can't seen to find where they are located.

-Balmoral123 asked over 2 years ago
+Balmoral123 asked about 3 years ago

 Thank you for your question.
 The videos from the first two Ask a Planner sessions are available on the right hand side of the page under videos.
 The most recent one will be added later today.